suhuiii/xv6-os-engineering/labnotes/lab1_notes.md

 ```

 > Exercise 2
 Use GDB's si (Step Instruction) command to trace into the ROM BIOS for a few more instructions, and try to guess what it might be doing.
 You might want to look at Phil Storrs I / O Ports Description, as well as other materials on The 6.828 reference materials page.
-No need to figure out all the details - just the general idea of ​​what the BIOS is doing first.
+No need to figure out all the details - just the general idea of what the BIOS is doing first.

 The next couple of instructions are :
 ```